-When the DMF daemon recalls a file from an IMPORT_ONLY MSP, it makes the file a regular file rather than a dual-state file, and it soft-deletes the written to the MSP log.
+Specifies the highest message level number that will be written to the MSP log.
 It must be an integer in the range 0-6; the higher the number, the more messages written to the log file.
 The default is 2.
-For more information on message levels, see Chapter 9, "Message Logs" on page 257.
+For more information on message levels, see Chapter 9, "Message Logs" on page 267.